-This photo was taken in Tuscany by my good friend Tim Lucas.
-A bunch of us spent a week in the most gorgeous Italian villa surrounded by olive groves, grape vines and cherry trees.
-This was our first breakfast in the sunny garden and what a better way to celebrate our first morning in the house than with a glass of freshly made Bellini.
+The photo below was taken in Tuscany by my good friend Tim Lucas.
+A bunch of us spent a week in the most gorgeous Italian villa surrounded by olive groves, grapevines and cherry trees.
+We had a peach bellini cocktail with our breakfast in the sunny garden and what a better way to celebrate our first morning in the house than with sunshine and summer in a glass.

 The drink is named after a 15th-century Italian artist Giovanni Bellini because its colour resembled that of a saint’s cape in one of his paintings.
 It’s still one of Italy’s and the world’s most popular cocktails and is usually served as a celebratory drink on arrival.
 I must say it tastes just as a good as your final departure drink of the night ;).